PRUNERS/ReMPI/README.md

     $ REMPI_MODE=0 REMPI_DIR=./rempi_record LD_PRELOAD=<path to installation directory>/lib/librempi.so srun(or mpirun) -n 4 ./rempi_test_units matching

-For its convenience, ReMPI also provides a wapper script which execute the same command as the above
+For its convenience, ReMPI also provides a wapper script which execute the same command as the above.
+If you install ReMPI to a custom directory, you need to add "<path to installation directory>/bin/" path to the PATH environment variable.

     $ rempi_record srun(or mpirun) -n 4 ./rempi_test_units matching

-ReMPI produces one file per MPI processj.
+ReMPI produces one file per MPI process.

 ### Replay mode (REMPI_MODE=1)